rustigaan/igor/README.md

 This vendoring tool is similar.
 It offers inversion-of-control in vendoring dependencies.
 What is that supposed to mean, you might ask.
 Well, in a nutshell it works like this:

 1. A project declares the niches it wants to be served by an Igor in a directory named `yeth-mathtur` (the strange spelling is caused by the lisp).
 For each niche there is a subdirectory with a name that matches the name of the niche that contains at least a file named `igor-thettingth.yaml` that specifies the name of the thundercloud project that provides lightning for this niche.
-File `igor-thettingth.yaml` can also be used to turn options on and off and otherwise change the process.
+File `igor-thettingth.yaml` can also be used to turn features on and off and otherwise change the process.
 The niche directory may contain additional files that complement or override files and fragments that are injected by Igor.

 2. Igor watches thundercloud projects that provide lightning: files and fragments of files that can be injected into projects of mathturs.